mareszhar/issue-demo-idbsuwitswunf/README.md

 }
 ```

-### Solution 2:
+### Partial Solution 2 Notice:

-Define an explicit schema in the new `instant.schema.ts` file, and include it in your Instant initializer:
+Alternatively, you can also define an explicit schema in the new `instant.schema.ts` file, and include it in your Instant initializer:

 ```ts
 init({